willstepp/writings/joseph-the-son/jts-notes.md

 Establish early that Joseph wants the rusty old knife that sits on the shelf.
 Grandfather polishes it up the best he can and gives it for his birthday.

 Worried about the winter.
 No heat.
 Ostracized from the church after the incident.
 Mother somehow implicated.

+"It doesn't matter what you believe.
+It doesn't matter what I believe.
+It only matters what *is*."

+Grandpa Ken: Loss
+Minister Jacob: Hope

+Minister Jacob offers to drive Beth to work.
+Uses that as a way to smuggle goods out of the church to his house.

+No one at funeral.
+Behind the house.
+Hires Jesse and gang to dig.
+Woman comes to pay her respects, update on Jacob (suicide) and for their family not to come around for awhile.

+What makes this story compelling?
+We follow the events through the eyes of a boy who is having to become more responsible, what he is interested in, the dog, the chickens, the knife, the bullies, his sister, snow, fall, cinnamon apples with milk, and yet in the background there is a story unfolding, Minister Jacob’s corruption of the church, Grandpa’s struggles to repair the house for Winter, Minister Jacob wooing the mother.
+Plot points should reveal themselves by suggestion and indirection, in the background sometimes.

+Even though it deals with a minister and the church, do not get into specific Christian ideas.
+Keep it universal, metaphysical if you go there.
+It almost should not matter what religion it is.

+The story seems to want to take place in an indistinct time.
+Don’t force the point.
+Have cars.
+Have TV.
+Avoid any more technology than that.